Summary and Setup

 Git

 You should have git pre-installed on your macOS, but it is likely that this is an old version.
-We recommend installing The latest version of Git for MacOS from sourceforge (ignore the big green button and choose the latest version from the list).
-For a video walkthrough and an explanation of what to expect, you can look at the instructions for workshop participants.
+We recommend installing The latest version of Git for MacOS.
+For a video guide, you can look at the instructions for workshop participants.

 Test your installation